emilyremirez/whisper-demo/README.md

 It presents listeners with synthesized whispers and asks them to match the whisper to a synthesized modally phonated voice.

-This code was written by graduate student Emily Remirez and faculty advisor Prof Susan Lin, UC Berkeley Department of Linguistics
+This code was written by graduate student Emily Remirez and faculty advisor Prof Susan Lin, UC Berkeley Department of Linguistics.
+Some parts of it were modified from code written by Morris Alper.